-Join Bill Weinman for an in-depth discussion in this video Understanding the new split view controller, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Understanding the new split view controller, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - The web view for this app uses the detail view controller.…In order to understand what this means,…you'll need to understand how the new…split view controller works for iOS 8.…The UI Split View Controller class…has changed significantly for iOS 8.…The main reason for this is that it must…support an entirely new class of device…with the iPhone 6 Plus.
 Let's take a look.…Here I have a working copy of BWRSS…from the complete BWRSS folder of the exercise files.…